 - By keeping up to date on current tax credits and eligibility requirements, small businesses can reduce their tax obligations.
 That extra cash can be invested to grow your business.

-- The employee retention credit is a 2020 payroll tax credit that’s part of the government’s efforts to help businesses during the coronavirus pandemic.
+- The employee retention credit — a payroll tax credit created by the government in 2020 to help businesses during the coronavirus pandemic — saw significant changes in 2021.

 Why Do Tax Credits Exist?